ShengzhangXu/ShengzhangXu.github.io/contents/publications.md

 • Tested the Mars rover on smooth sand and successfully changed the slip rate by adjusting the moving speed of the track with the wheel speed;

-• Designed several experiments, including using a cable sensor to measure the actual vertical sinking distance of the wheel, as well as capturing point cloud data of the wheel’s contact area with the sand using a depth camera mounted on the rover to calculate the sinking distance.  [[Code]]
+• Designed several experiments, including using a cable sensor to measure the actual vertical sinking distance of the wheel, as well as capturing point cloud data of the wheel’s contact area with the sand using a depth camera mounted on the rover to calculate the sinking distance.